Stuyvesant High School: Reputation

-Stuyvesant has produced many notable alumni, including four Nobel laureates.
-In 2017, Stuyvesant was ranked 71st in national rankings by U.S. News & World Report, and 21st among STEM high schools.
-According to a September 2002 high school ranking by Worth magazine, 3.67% of Stuyvesant students went on to attend Harvard, Yale, and Princeton universities, ranking it as the 9th top public high school in the United States and 120th among all schools, public or private.
-In December 2007, The Wall Street Journal studied the freshman classes at eight selective colleges and reported that Stuyvesant sent 67 students to these schools, comprising 9.9% of its 674 seniors.
-In recent years, the Stuyvesant Spectator has reported on college admissions of the graduating classes, with Class of 2021 having 133 students offered admission to Ivy League institutions.
+The Stuyvesant High School has produced many notable alumni, including four Nobel laureates.
+As of 2024, U.S. News & World Report magazine ranked Stuyvesant as 2nd among New York City high schools and 21st among STEM high schools.
+In December 2007, The Wall Street Journal studied the freshman classes at eight selective colleges in the U.S. and reported that Stuyvesant sent 67 students to these schools, comprising 9.9% of its 674 seniors.
+In recent years, Stuyvesant High’s student newspaper has reported on college admissions of the graduating classes, with the class of 2021 having 133 students offered admission to Ivy League institutions.

-Stuyvesant, along with other similar schools, has regularly been excluded from Newsweeks annual list of the Top 100 Public High Schools.
-The May 8, 2008, issue states the reason as being, "because so many of their students score well above average on the SAT and ACT."
-U.S. News & World Report, however, included Stuyvesant on its list of "Best High Schools" published in December 2009, ranking 31st.
-In its 2010 progress report, the New York City Department of Education assigned it an "A", the highest possible grade.
+U.S. News & World Report included Stuyvesant on its list of "Best High Schools" published in December 2009, ranking 31st.
+In its 2010 progress report, the New York City Department of Education assigned S.H.S. an "A", the highest possible grade.

-Stuyvesant has contributed to the education of several Nobel laureates, winner of the Fields Medal, and other accomplished alumni.
-In recent years, it has had the second highest number of National Merit Scholarship semi-finalists, behind Thomas Jefferson High School for Science and Technology in Alexandria, Virginia.
+Stuyvesant has had the second highest number of National Merit Scholarship semi-finalists, behind Thomas Jefferson High School for Science and Technology in Alexandria, Virginia.
 From 2002 to 2010, Stuyvesant has produced 103 semi-finalists and 13 finalists on the Intel Science Talent Search, the second most of any secondary school in the United States behind the Bronx High School of Science.
-In 2014, Stuyvesant had 11 semifinalists for the Intel Search, the highest number of any school in the U.S.
+In 2014, Stuyvesant had 11 semi-finalists for the Intel Search, the highest number of any school in the U.S.